soundsrc/git-lfs-fcgi/README.md

 	port _number_
 		The listening port number.
 Not valid in FastCGI mode.

+	chroot_path _path_
+		Optional chroot to a folder.
+Repository LFS objects will be contained to this folder.

+	user _name_
+		System username to run the server

+	group _name_
+		System group to run the server

 	verify_upload [yes|no]
 		Whether uploaded files are verified by comparing the SHA256 with the file contents before saving it.
 		Default is true.